jtremback/cross-chain-validation/spec/evidence_handling/protocol - light client.md

 ## Pseudocode

 In this document, we represent pseudocode of the evidence handling subprotocol for the "light client attack" scenario.
-<br>First, we present data structures that abstract (1) an evidence of a misbehaviour of a validator,  and (2) an evidence that a light client attack has occurred.
+<br>First, we present data structures that abstract (1) an evidence of a misbehavior of a validator,  and (2) an evidence that a light client attack has occurred.
 <br>Then, we define functions and callbacks needed to ensure that validators of the baby blockchain that have mounted a light client attack are slashed at the parent blockchain.

 ### Data Structures

-The following data structure abstracts an evidence of a misbehaviour of a validator:
+The following data structure abstracts an evidence of a misbehavior of a validator:
 ```golang
 type InternalEvidence struct {
   evidence Evidence